ReillyJFarrell/NLP/README.md

 # NLP_ART

 The notebook inside this repository can generate art based on user input.
-The main techniques include sentiment analysis, neural networks, niave bayes, and a continuous bag of words.
+This project is a showcase as to how natural language processing can be used to take user input and query labelled data for a desirable result.
+The main techniques present include sentiment analysis, neural networks, niave bayes, and a continuous bag of words.
 A total of six models are implemented in this project.
 Further detailed explanation of the techniques utilized can be found in the report pdf.
 Existing code that detects objects in images,
 <br>